 Clocking signals are also available from some types of carrier-provided leased circuits and some wireless carrier radio frequency signals.
 The quality of the available clock signal will depend on the carrier service being used.
 To determine quality, the carrier must be asked to disclose whether the clocking signal is traceable to a source and, if so, what the quality is.
 The use of carrier circuits for timing reference is not recommended unless no other source is available.

-Some telephone company leased circuits may carry timing which is traceable to a Stratum-1 synchronization source.
+Some telephone company-leased circuits may carry timing which is traceable to a Stratum-1 synchronization source.
 Such traceability must be verified periodically with the circuit provider or through test and verification.
-Using telephone company leased circuits as a source of timing may not work well due to poor signal reliability, uncertainty of the signal traceability, and lack of control over the system.
-A telephone company leased circuit typically does not have any ToD information and is only usable for a frequency reference.
+Using telephone company-leased circuits as a source of timing may not work well due to poor signal reliability, uncertainty of the signal traceability, and lack of control over the system.
+A telephone company-leased circuit typically does not have any ToD information and is only usable for a frequency reference.

 Many wireless carrier signals have precise frequency and ToD information, but most equipment is unable to recover this timing information.